SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## SideKiller
-### Imposter camp
+### Team Impostor
 Side killers can make mad killers. <br>
-When the sidekiller who made the mudkiller dies or exits, the mudkiller is promoted to an imposter. <br>
+When the sidekiller who made the mudkiller dies or exits, the mudkiller is promoted to an Impostor. <br>
-Before being promoted to Imposter, the crewmate decision was made and visibility is also crewmate,<br> but
+Before being promoted to Impostor, the crewmate decision was made and visibility is also crewmate,<br> but
-If you are promoted to Imposter, you will be in the Imposter's field of view in the Imposter's decision<br>.
+If you are promoted to Impostor, you will be in the Impostor's field of view in the Impostor's decision<br>.
-Imposter can't kill mad killer
+Impostor can't kill mad killer
 ### Game Settings
 | Name | Description
 |----------|:-------------:|